abbasmashaddy72/abbasmashaddy72.github.io/_posts/2024-10-03-dynamic-column-positioning.md

 ---

-### **How it Works**
+### **How It Works**

-- **Storing Preferences**: When a user customizes the column positions through the UI, their preferences are saved in the `column_positions` table with the `user_id`, `table_name`, and the column positions.
+- **Storing Preferences**: Users can rearrange column positions via the UI.
+Their preferences are saved in the `column_positions` table.
-- **Applying Preferences**: On subsequent loads, the saved column positions are applied to the table, and the columns are reordered accordingly.
+- **Applying Preferences**: The table reorders columns based on saved preferences the next time the user loads the table.
-- **Editing Positions**: The `withColumnPositionEditor` macro provides a simple UI for users to adjust the order of columns and save their preferences.
+- **Editing Positions**: The `withColumnPositionEditor` macro allows users to adjust the column order in a user-friendly interface.
+You can also use the `EditColumnPositionsAction` directly if you already have `headerActions` defined.

+This setup allows for a personalized user experience and is flexible enough to handle default behaviors for users who haven't customized their columns.